 Departure Point: Adventure Bay Charters’ Office at 2 South Quay Boulevard, Port Lincoln Marina.

 **Please be at the office 30 minutes before your scheduled tour**

 Return Time: 12:30pm or 6:00pm

 Minimum Passengers: 6 Maximum Passengers: 20 Inclusions: mask, snorkel, wetsuit fins, morning tea, light lunch, drinking water & free photos.

 Facilities: Toilet on board, change room and hot water shower.
-Alcohol and soft drink available for purchase on board.
+Alcohol and soft drinks available for purchase onboard.

 What To Bring